TheGhouls/oct/README.md

 -------

 Actually the project is in the alpha version, non-suitable for production, but will be under active developpement for some featurs like :
-* Full python3 support (testing)
-* Full celery integration for multi-processing (in progress)
+* Full zeromq integration for distribution of the tests (in progress)
+* Packaging turrets commands
+* More tools commands
-* More generic tests in core module
+* More simple deployement
+* Light turrets management
 * More fancy templates
-* Stand-alone browser
+* Generic use of any library for testing

 Contribution
 ------------